CaptainCluster/FollowTracker/README.md

 🚯Before you scrape
 ---
-This program only scrapes data that has been, willingly, made **public** by GitHub users.
-It is **not** built in a way that encourages malicious actions, like spam.
-It is, instead, built for **research** purposes to help its users figure out how the followership of a selected profile has developed.
+This program receives its data through the **GitHub API**.
+This application was made for **research** purposes, and to help users figure out how their followership has developed.
+Please do not use the application for any **malicious** purposes, such as spamming.

 [Read the GitHub Acceptance Use Policy by clicking this!](https://docs.github.com/en/site-policy/acceptable-use-policies/github-acceptable-use-policies)